bormaxi8080/osint-timeline/DRAFT.md

 **Software Development:**

+DrawDB is a robust and user-friendly database entity relationship (DBER) editor right in your browser.
+Build diagrams with a few clicks, export sql scripts, customize your editor, and more without creating an account: https://github.com/drawdb-io/drawdb

 ----

 **Linux & DevOps:**

+Dockly.
+Immersive terminal interface for managing docker containers and services: https://github.com/lirantal/dockly

 Elastop is a terminal-based dashboard for monitoring Elasticsearch clusters in real-time.
 It provides a comprehensive view of cluster health, node status, indices, and various performance metrics in an easy-to-read terminal interface.
 This tool was designed to look visually similar HTOP: https://github.com/acidvegas/elastop